paravena/myui2/README.md

 </code>
 <br>
 <br>
-* Now you can open one of the samples in samples folder, and you will see something like the following picture.
+* Now you can open one of the examples in samples folder, and you will see something like the following picture.
 <br>
 <br>
 ![](http://pabloaravena.info/myui2/images/myui01.png)